hong-changqi/hong-changqi.github.io/_pages/Platform.md

 # Strategic Value

 By adopting the "Private-Cloud Storage + Public-Cloud Gateway" paradigm, organizations reduce public cloud expansion costs by 40-60% while maintaining ISO 27001-compliant data stewardship.
-This framework establishes a blueprint for resource-optimized digital colla
+This framework establishes a blueprint for resource-optimized digital collaboration in data-intensive environments.